 5. 4.
-Method for determining the dynamic parameters of the operator using an interactive whiteboard, a test signal is formed in the form of (20);
+Method for determining the dynamic parameters of the operator

 The method for determining the dynamic parameters of the operator of a segway-based mobile fire engine is based on the use of expressions (5), (6).
 This method consists in sequential implementation of the following procedures: